-- (a) For a primary city election or general city election, or a recall or special city election that is held on the same day as a primary city election or general city election, the last day to register to vote: - (1) By mail is the fourth Tuesday preceding the primary city election or general city election. - (2) By appearing in person at the office of the city clerk or, if open, a municipal facility designated pursuant to NRS 293C.520, is the [third] fourth Tuesday preceding the primary city election or general city election. - (3) By computer, if the county clerk of the county in which the city is located has established a system pursuant to NRS 293.506 for using a computer to register voters [and: - (I) The governing body of the city has provided for early voting by personal appearance pursuant to paragraph (b) of subsection 2 of NRS 293C.110,], is the Thursday preceding the [first day of the period for early voting. - (II) The governing body of the city has not provided for early voting by personal appearance pursuant to paragraph (b) of subsection 2 of NRS 293C.110, is the third Tuesday preceding anyl primary city election or general city election [...], unless the system is used to register voters for the election pursuant to section 8 or 9 of this act. - (4) By computer using the system established by the Secretary of State pursuant to section 11 of this act, is the Thursday preceding the primary city election or general city election, unless the system is used to register voters for the election pursuant to section 8 or 9 of this act. - (b) If a recall or special city election is not held on the same day as a primary city election or general city election, the last day to register to vote for the recall or special city election by any [means] method of registration is the third Saturday preceding the recall or special city election. - 2.
-[For a primary city election or special city election, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person.
-In a city whose population is less than 25,000, the office of the city clerk may close at 5 p.m. if approved by the governing body of the city. - 3.
-For a general election: - (a) In a city whose population is less than 25,000, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person.
-The office of the city clerk may close at 5 p.m. if approved by the governing body of the city.
+(II) The governing body of the city has not provided for early voting - personal appearance pursuant to paragraph (b) of subsection 2 of NRS 293C.110, is the third Tuesday preceding any the primary city election or general city election \boxminus , unless the system is used to register voters for the election pursuant to section 8 or 9 of this act.

+- (4) By computer using the system established by the Secretary of State pursuant to section 11 of this act, is the Thursday preceding the first day of the period for early voting.
+I primary city election or general city election, unless the system is used to register voters for the election pursuant to section 8 or 9 of this act. - (b) If a recall or special city election is not held on the same day as a primary city election or general city election, the last day to register to vote for the recall or special city election by any [means] method of registration is the third Saturday preceding the recall or special city election. - 2.
+Except as otherwise provided in sections 5.1 to 9.8, inclusive, of this act, after the deadline for the close of registration for a primary city election or general city election set forth in subsection 1, no person may register to vote for the election. - [3.
+For a primary city election or a recall or special city election, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person.
+In pursuant to subparagraph (2) of paragraph (a) of subsection 1 or paragraph (b) of subsection 1, except that in a city whose population is less than 25,000, the office of the city clerk may close at 5 p.m. during this period if approved by the governing body of the city. - 3.
+4. For a general city election: